 6 Changes to Help to Alleviate Baby’s Acid Reflux

 Some moms that are dealing with acid reflux in their babies swear by a specific type of bottle.
 The bottles you want to look for need to have the best system for minimal air bubbles.
-Some bottles have a built in vent system, other bottles support positive air flow because of their angled design, other parents use the drop in bags so they can be sure of the amount of air getting into their babies tummy.
-Some top rated bottles for reflux are Dr. Brow’s, Comotomo, and Philips Avent Anti-Colic.
+Some bottles have a built-in vent system, and other bottles support positive airflow because of their angled design.
+Other parents use the drop-in bags so they can be sure of the amount of air getting into their baby’s tummy.
+Some top-rated bottles for reflux are Dr. Brow’s, Comotomo, and Philips Avent Anti-Colic.

 Switching formula type can help tremendously.
-We went from a more generic brand of formula, to an allergy specific brand–hellooo incredible price jump–but it seemed to help.
-Some fellow moms have told me that their doctor recommended adding some rice cereal to the bottle to help it thicken up, and hopefully reduce spit up, but definitely consult your pediatrician before taking that step.
+We went from a more generic brand of formula to an allergy specific brand (hellooo incredible price jump), but it seemed to help.
+Some fellow moms have told me that their doctor recommended adding some rice cereal to the bottle to help it thicken up, and hopefully reduce spit up, but consult your pediatrician before taking that step.